-The latest New Jersey SIP revision was submitted on November 18, 2021 for the required attainment date of July 20, 2021, and addresses O3 and other pollutants of concern including CO and PM{2.5}.
-The build year for the Proposed Action is 2030 and postdates the SIP required attainment date (2021).
+The latest proposed New Jersey SIP revision was submitted on June 6, 2024 for the required 2017 70 ppb 8-hour $O_3$ NAAQS attainment date of August 3, 2024 in its Northern New Jersey-New York-Connecticut (NJ-NY-CT) nonattainment area and its southern New Jersey-Pennsylvania-Delaware-Maryland (NJ-PA-DE-MD) nonattainment area, and addresses $O_3$ and precursors including $NO_x$ and VOCs.
+The build year for the Proposed Action is 2037 and postdates the SIP required attainment date (2024).
 In addition, the SIP does not provide emission budgets (with the exception of McGuire Air Force Base and Lakehurst Naval Air Station).

 Therefore, emission estimates for scenarios (1) and (3) are not required.
 However, since the Proposed Action will be constructed over multiple years, direct and indirect emissions would be greatest during the construction phase.
 Therefore, an assessment of construction-related annual emissions was performed and compared to de minimis thresholds.